ostdotcom/website-docupony/website/versioned_docs/version-1.1.0/2_01_API_USERS_CREATE.md

 original_id: api_users_create
 ---
 >
-> In order to keep end user's balance information safe and private, two parameters '_airdropped_tokens_' and '_token_balance_' have been deprecated
+> In order to keep end user's balance information safe and private, two parameters '_airdropped_tokens_' and '_token_balance_' have been deprecated.
 > They will be removed from the user object in our next release.
 To access balances, please use `/balances/{user_id}`

 Post to `/users` to register a new `user` and obtain a unique identifier to interact with the created user within your application.